Phlame Directory Structure

 .htaccess File: Phlame provides a

-directory.
-For security purposes, developers are advised not to modify the.htaccess
+.htaccessfile to enable routing and restrict direct access to thesourcedirectory.
+For security purposes, developers are advised not to modify the.htaccessfile directly.

 Default .htaccess Configuration: